 Employers want graduates who are knowledgeable about the professional and business practicalities of practicing law.
-While in Law School, you will be required to attend 21 seminar hours of professional development programming (Fall 2022 and after entering students) on such topics as client relations, law firm economics and financial management, legal billing and time management, legal marketing and networking, professional organizations and leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
+While in Law School, you will be required to attend 21 seminar hours of professional development programming on such topics as client relations, law firm economics and financial management, legal billing and time management, legal marketing and networking, professional organizations and leadership opportunities, navigation through common ethical issues, job search strategies, and professional writing.
 Our goal is to produce professionals who are truly "practice ready" and prepared to succeed.